-Data are analyzed to determine if higher levels of pollutants combined with other susceptibility factors increase children’s risk of asthma, mental and physical delay, attention and behavioral disorders, chromosomal abnormalities and genetic damage, and obesity and metabolic disorders.
+We analyze data to determine if higher levels of pollutants, combined with other susceptibility factors, can increase children’s risk of asthma, mental and physical delay, attention and behavioral disorders, chromosomal abnormalities and genetic damage, and obesity and metabolic disorders.

 The Center is unique in using a combination of methods to further understand how early life exposures to environmental pollutants, material and nutritional deficiencies, maternal distress during pregnancy, and interactions with certain genetic compositions increase children’s risk of disease.

 Types of research have included molecular epidemiologic cohort studies, laboratory-based experiments, and community intervention projects.
 Research methods include personal and home air monitors to measure pollutant levels, MRI technologies, biological sampling using biomarkers of prenatal and postnatal exposure, and Geographic Information Systems (GIS) to model community effects of toxicants on children’s health.

-We collaborate closely with our community partners to design scientific research around significant environmental health issues and inform the general public on environmental health risks.
-This collaboration between research and community organizations is praised for its effectiveness and cited as a best practice to be replicated at other research institutions.
+We collaborate closely with our community partners to design scientific research around significant environmental health issues and to inform the general public on environmental health risks.
+This collaboration between research and community organizations has received praised for its effectiveness and cited as a best practice to be replicated at other research institutions.

 Dr. Frederica Perera, internationally recognized for pioneering the field of molecular epidemiology, leads a team of laboratory-based and clinical research experts specializing in asthma, pediatric health, pediatric oncology, environmental exposure assessment, perinatal epidemiology, pediatric oncology, biostatistics, community research, and GIS modeling, who are studying the effects of early-life exposures to identify those most harmful and in need of regulation.